ythuangyt/friendship-mobility/index.md

 ### What do you have planned for the winter?

-A person's movements is very complex to understand, as it includes many factors, one of which is the time of the year!
 How much do you think a user's movements depends on the season?

 Actually, quite a lot!
-The following plots show the distribution of checkins for some location type in 4 major countries.

 <iframe id='mostCommon-countries' frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="550" src="plot/seasonality.html"></iframe>

-As it was to be expected, parks in Great Britain experience a real drought in the winter!
-This makes sense, no one wants to walk around Hyde Park in the freezing cold, right *mate*?
-It seems, however, that other locations do not follow this pattern.
-Shrines in Japan see their popularity doubled since almost all the Japanese gather to the shrines to wish for happiness for the following year at the new year's eve.
+As it was to be expected, parks, outdoor activites, beach, ice cream shop experience a real drought in the winter!
+No one wants to walk around Hyde Park or sit on the beach in the freezing cold, right *mate*?

+Shrines and temples in Japan are popular in winter since Japanese would visit these two places at the new year's eve to wish for happiness for the following year.

 ### And you, at what time do you go to work?